scottypres/claude-setup/BRAINSTORM_PROMPT.md

    freshly-cloned repo on a new machine, Claude already knows the project's history, decisions, and ongoing TODOs the same way it does on my Mac.
 This is the missing piece today.
+6. **Sensible CLAUDE.md defaults out of the box.**
+   - A **global `~/.claude/CLAUDE.md`** dropped in by `setup.sh` so every session on every machine starts with my house rules (credentials live in 1P Development vault, fetch via the 1P MCP plugin, never commit secrets, prefer simplicity over architecture, etc.).
+   - A **per-repo CLAUDE.md template** (`templates/CLAUDE.md` in this
+     repo, or a `claude-init` helper) so starting a new project scaffolds a working agreement modeled on giftasong's "Working agreement for Claude" — bootstrap section, tooling references, project-specific rules.
+   - Mechanism for keeping the global file in sync across machines (it's the same problem as memory sync, possibly the same solution).
-6. On Linux servers (Hetzner): `claude remote-control` running in tmux under systemd with a watchdog, so the mobile app can attach when my laptop is asleep.
+7. On Linux servers (Hetzner): `claude remote-control` running in tmux under systemd with a watchdog, so the mobile app can attach when my laptop is asleep.